alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 ## Dataflow Analysis: An Introduction

-I find examples helpful in building intuition for new ideas, so lets begin with a question that dataflow analysis could be used to answer: "Which variables in a function are equal to 5?".
+I find examples helpful in building intuition for new ideas, so let's begin with a question that dataflow analysis could be used to answer: "Which variables in a function are equal to 5?".
 Consider this function: